auremoser/mozsci/log/worklog.md

 	* [x] talk to joey
 * service now for headphones
 * RDA blog post
-* get back to kambiz about open science resources
 * write all of mofo about the applicaiton launch
-* write to peter about minigrants
+* write to peter + yannick about minigrants
 * get back to image providers with book
 * wrap up open news interviews
 * blog post on interviews to hype for fellows applications